 Property, Plant and Equipment.
 Property, plant and equipment are carried at cost.
 Depreciation is calculated using the straight-line method over the estimated useful life of each asset.
 Estimated useful lives for significant classes of assets are as follows: buildings and improvements, 10 to 39 years; and machinery and equipment, 3 to 25 years.
 Repairs and maintenance charges are expensed as incurred.
-During the year ended March 28, 2015, the Company sold an inactive manufacturing facility in Woodland, California for \$4.7 million and real estate in Chino Valley, Arizona for \$238,000.
-The gain on these two sales was \$1.3 million, which is recorded in Other income, net.
-The Company also sold miscellaneous property, plant and equipment in the normal course of business.
+The Company sold miscellaneous property, plant and equipment in the normal course of business.

 Asset Impairment.
 The Company periodically evaluates the carrying value of long-lived assets to be held and used and held for sale for impairment when events and circumstances warrant such a review.
 The carrying value of a long-lived asset is considered impaired when the anticipated undiscounted cash flow from such asset is less than its carrying value.
 In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair value of the long-lived asset.
 Fair value is determined primarily using the anticipated cash flows discounted at a rate commensurate with the risk involved.
 Losses on long-lived assets to be disposed of are determined in a similar manner, except that the fair values are primarily based on independent appraisals and preliminary or definitive contractual arrangements less costs to dispose.
-The Company recognized no impairment losses in fiscal years 2016 and \$560,000 in fiscal year 2014.
+The Company recognized no impairment losses in fiscal years 2017, 2016 or 2015.

 Goodwill and Other Intangibles.
 The Company accounts for goodwill and other intangible assets in accordance with the provisions of FASB ASC 350, Intangibles-Goodwill and Other ("ASC 350").
-As such, the Company tests goodwill annually for impairment by reporting unit by first making a qualitative assessment, and if necessary, performing the two-step test and recording an impairment charge if the implied fair value of a reporting unit, including goodwill, is less than its carrying value.
+As such, the Company tests goodwill annually for impairment.
 The Company has identified two reporting units, factory-built housing and financial services.
-As of April 2, 2016, all of the Company's goodwill is attributable to its factory-built housing reporting unit.
+As of April 1, 2017, all of the Company's goodwill is attributable to its factory-built housing reporting unit.
 Certain intangibles are considered indefinite-lived and others are finite-lived and are amortized over their useful lives.
 Indefinite-lived intangible assets are assessed annually for impairment first by making a qualitative assessment, and if necessary, performing a quantitative assessment and recording an impairment charge if the fair value of the asset is less than its carrying amount.

-The Company performed its annual goodwill impairment analysis as of April 2, 2016.
-In accordance with Accounting Standards Update ("ASU") No. 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment, the Company first assessed qualitative factors to determine that it was more likely than not that the fair value of a reporting unit is not less than its carrying amount.
-As a result, performing the two-step impairment test was determined to be unnecessary for fiscal years 2016 or 2015.
+The Company performed its annual goodwill impairment analysis as of April 1, 2017 in accordance with Accounting Standards Update ("ASU") No. 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment.
+The analysis determined that the fair value of the reporting unit was greater than the carrying value.
+As a result, no impairment was determined to be necessary for fiscal years 2017 or 2016.